netanoir/out-of-the-black-box/README.md

 **Description**: Teachers and students will help each other make bug drawbots and talk about the secret life of bugs like ants.

 **Materials**:
-- 3 markers per person
+- 3 assorted color markers (per person)
-- 1 rubber band per person
+- 1 rubber band (per person)
-- 1 lump of plasticine, blue tak or silly puddy per person
+- 1 lump of plasticine, blue tak or silly puddy (per person)

 **Discussion**: TK TK